 Discussions about benchmarking often revolve around the possibility that it leads to more correlation in risk exposures for the people hiring asset managers.
 Our model points to an additional source of potential correlation generated by benchmarking.
-Benchmarking induces firms-both inside and outside the benchmark-to take on more fundamental risk that is correlated with the benchmark (relative to the economy without benchmarking).
-Thus our model predicts that cash flows in the economy with asset managers endogenously become more homogeneous/correlated with each other.
+Because benchmarking leads to higher valuations of stocks that are correlated with the benchmark, it induces firms-both inside and outside the benchmark-to take on more fundamental risk that is correlated with the benchmark (relative to the economy without benchmarking).
+Thus, our model predicts that cash flows in the economy with asset managers endogenously become more homogeneous/correlated with each other.